-If you want to inform – make the question appeal to emotion or ethics
+If you want to inform – make the question appeal to emotion or ethics.
+Here are some examples:

 - Have you ever wondered what it is like to feel suicidal?

 - How many homeless people have you walked away from without even looking at their face, during the last week?

-If you want to sell – have the question summarize the problem your product or service is providing
+If you want to sell – have the question summarize the problem your product or service is providing.
+Here are some examples

-- Have you ever tried to book an Uber, and got frustrated because it’s on Surge?
+- Have you ever tried to book an Uber and been frustrated because it’s on Surge pricing?
 What if there was a solution?

-- Wouldn’t it be great if there was a cure for laziness?
+- Wouldn’t it be great if there was a pill that cured laziness?